|

 getting help.

-are signs that can mean a heart attack is happening:
+Signs that can mean a heart attack is happening:

-discomfort.
+Chest discomfort.
 Most heart attacks involve discomfort, uncomfortable

 pressure, fullness, squeezing or pain in the center of the